rebeccapeltz/python-quiz/markdown-quiz-files/module7.md

     - [ ] B. Python has a limit on the size of file it can interpret.
     - [x] C. Modularity makes the code more focused and easy to understand.
     - [ ] D. There is a limit to the number of classes you can put into a single file in Python.

+11. "Separation of Concerns" is a design principal which dictates that code should be separated into distinct sections based on the functionality it provides.
+    - (x) True
+    - ( ) False